-Now, let us consider the possibility for "bad" translation.
+Now, let us consider the possibility for "bad" mum loss."
+This belief underlays the development translation.
 This process begins with contact.
-At the beginning of most projects, designers come into contact with a site and the people who use it.
-But when framed as data-gathering rather than as an encounter, this stage yields pseudo-objective information rather than a record of inevitably biased, corporeal, and interpersonal interactions.
-In contrast, designers can approach a site selfaware of their own mess of cultural biases, physical discomforts, and human limitations, and allow those collisions into both the representation and the design process.
-Representations-measurements, drawings, images, videos, molds, interview transcripts-can capture these specificities, not with the impossible aim of total translation but as a scaffolding for future interaction.
+At of orthographic projection particularly in the the beginning of most projects, designers come Renaissance and Neoclassical periods, enabling a into contact with a site and the people who use it. clear transition from mathematical proportions to But when framed as data-gathering rather than as elevation drawings to low-relief facades.
+Evans an encounter, this stage yields pseudo-objective attacks essentialism for creating overly planar information rather than a record of inevitably architecture: "too much bound up in the elabora- biased, corporeal, and interpersonal interactions. tion of frontalities."
+While he focuses on the aes- In contrast, designers can approach a site selfthetic problem.
+I would like to emphasize the aware of their own mess of cultural biases, physical philosophical one.
+The elevation of disembodied discomforts, and human limitations, and allow the design process.
+Representations-measurements, drawings, images, videos, molds, interview transcripts-can capture these specificities, not with the impossible aim of total translation but as a in the 15th and 16th centuries, such as Donato scaffolding for future interaction.
 These representations guide the design of insertions and alterations, which are tested materially and corporeally, and are documented with new representations.
-This process is a cyclical loop between the specific and the abstract-among people, drawings, materials, designs, and ideas-with known slippages between observations and representations.
-As with Evans, this challenge to architectural convention does not throw out disciplinary tools.
+This process is a cyclical loop between the specific Leo X signaled to their followers that the act of surand the abstract-among people, drawings, mate- veying existing buildings was central to the educarials, designs, and ideas-with known slippages between observations and representations.
+As techniques, and that surveying was itself a physical with Evans, this challenge to architectural convention does not throw out disciplinary tools.
 It does not discard the idea of translation.
-Instead, it considers how changes in the order of operations and the insertion of new ingredients can redirect translation away from existing value systems.
+Instead, it con-their expectations, younger architects such as siders how changes in the order of operations and the insertion of new ingredients can redirect trans- Younger made extensive surveys of existing struclation away from existing value systems.